 The next operation is to machine the soleplate to receive the Crankshaft Bearings

 and is the one task that is not easy for the reader who is making the engine solely

 using a lathe, unless there is a vertical slide available when the operation will

-be quite easy using an end mill and filing the base of the aperture.
-As it is not
+be quite easy using an end mill and filing the base of the space.
+As it is not essential

-essential that the bearing is a close fit between the supports then filing the aperture
+that the bearing is a close fit between the supports then filing the space (sides

-(sides and base) is probably the easiest approach to take.
-In fact, clearance is
+and base) is probably the easiest approach to take.
+In fact, clearance is preferable

 I will though detail the method I used which is part milling part filing.
 Mount a